There are about 130,000 people of Finnish descent in Canada, served by a wide network of Finnish cultural and community organizations.

-The weekly newspaper Vapaa Sana lists events of interest to the Finnish community.
+The weekly newspaper Kanadan Sanomat (previously Vapaa Sana) lists events of interest to the Finnish community.

-Two major Canadian universities offer Finland-related studies: the University of Toronto offers a program of Finnish Studies, and the Lakehead University in Thunder Bay, Ontario has a chair in Finnish Studies that is occupied by professors from different academic disciplines.
+Two major Canadian universities offer Finland-related studies: the University of Toronto offers a program of Finnish Studies, and the Lakehead University in Thunder Bay, Ontario has a chair in Finnish Studies which is occupied by professors from different academic disciplines on a rotational basis.

 The Finnish-Canadian community publishes a number of Finnish-language local newspapers and newsletters.

 Two larger publications also include English-language content: the weekly newspaper